gkarsay/parlatype/README.md

 Parlatype switched its build system to Meson.
 To build it from source, you need these packages:
 * meson >= 0.47.2 (older versions not tested)
 * gettext >= 0.19.7
-* appstream (main package, not devel version, for metainfo.its rules)
 * gobject-introspection-1.0
 * yelp-tools
 * gtk+-3.0 >= 3.22